Talking About Civic Engagement Matters.

 Election Day is November 3, 2020 (For U.S. Presidential, local, state and federal)

-- After the 19th, students will need to register to vote in person WITH proof of residency at a Secretary of State branch or with the local clerk.
+- After October 19th, students need to register to vote in person WITH proof of residency at a Secretary of State branch or with the local clerk.

 - November 2, 2020: In person absentee ballot deadline